 Pro Tip: Planning what to do on your trip to Rome?
 Bookmark this post in your browser so you can easily find it when you’re in the city.
 See our comprehensive guide to Rome for more planning resources, our top Rome Catacombs tours for a memorable trip, and how to visit the Rome Catacombs (all times of the day).

-Rome Catacombs Night Tour
+How To Visit the Rome Catacombs at Night

-What are the Rome Catacombs?
+What Are the Rome Catacombs?

-Rome is filled with catacombs, all hidden spaces used and built by ancient Romans.
+Rome is filled with catacombs, the hidden spaces used and built by ancient Romans.
 But, what were they for?
 The first Christians during the Roman Empire were not easily accepted and often persecuted.
 So, they chose to keep practising their religion and built the catacombs as a safe haven.

 Here, they felt free to pray and bury their dead without having to fear the Roman Empire.
-Many of the Catacombs were decorated with frescoes and holy symbols able to connect people with God.
-In many Catacombs, these frescos are still preserved and their colors and beauty still attract people from all over the world.
+Many of the catacombs were decorated with frescoes and holy symbols to connect people with God.
+These frescos are still preserved in some catacombs and their colors and beauty attract people from all over the world.